belouve/resume/README.md

 # Summary

 I have over ten years of experience in the Information Security field, with approximately six of those years as an Auditing, Validation, and Testing Analyst.
 Recent projects involve thorough OSINT and penetration testing of healthcare systems.
+I have been described as someone who "you can tell he lives and breathes security".
 I have spent several additional years in manufacturing, military, banking, medical, and governmental security industries.
 I also hold a Master degree in Information System Security, and am active with Greater Milwaukee DEFCON [dc414(dot)org] and MilSec.

 # Education